Meet the Dean

 The Health Advocates In-Reach and Research (HAIR) initiative provides health education and outreach through Black-owned hair salons and barbershops throughout Maryland.
 During the COVID-19 pandemic, these venues have provided a trusted space for conversation about vaccine beliefs and concerns and have served as sites for vaccine clinics.
 By increasing vaccine access and confidence, the program is making a difference in protecting communities that have been disproportionately impacted by the pandemic.

 The Mission of Mercy and Health Equity Festival, a partnership between the School of Public Health, Catholic Charities and the Maryland State Dental Association provides free dental and health care for thousands of underserved and uninsured adults.

-Public Health Without Borders is a globally-minded group of students who partner with communities to reduce health disparities around the world and increase global awareness about good health.
+Public Health Beyond Borders (formerly called Public Health Without Borders) is a globally-minded group of students who partner with communities to reduce health disparities around the world and increase global awareness about good health.
 Students have worked with communities in Peru, Ethiopia, India and Sierra Leone as well as the communities surrounding the University of Maryland.

 Global Connections - School of Public Health faculty and students actively engage in research, service and education activities aimed at improving health across the globe and partnering with communities to implement programs to increase health equity.
 The Global Health Initiative's mapping project highlights these projects.

 Providing Comfort to those in Need - Service activities in partnership with organizations like Comfort Cases give students a way to apply principles learned in the classroom to tangibly make a difference in communities.
 Students pack backpacks and duffle bags with personal care items and letters of encouragement for youth in the U.S. foster care system.